About Janet Deneefe

 Since then, four babies have been born, businesses have blossomed, and Ubud has become my home in every sense of the word.

 In 2003, my memoir and cookbook Fragrant Rice was published, an account of my life on this fabled island, woven together with Balinese recipes and insights into local traditions.
-In 2011, Bali: The Food of My Island Home followed, celebrating my favourite recipes from Bali and beyond.
+To Stir with Love followed, a collection of stories from my columns in Jakarta Post and the Garuda in-flight magazine.
+In 2011, Bali: The Food of My Island Home was published, celebrating my favourite recipes from Bali and beyond.

 In 2004, I founded the Ubud Writers & Readers Festival in response to the 2002 Bali bombings, a small act of hope that grew into Southeast Asia’s most celebrated literary event.
 In 2015, I added the Ubud Food Festival to the family, bringing the world’s food lovers to our beautiful corner of Bali.

 Life has also brought unexpected joy beyond the kitchen and the festival stage.
-In 2022, my daughter Laksmi became Miss Universe Indonesia, a moment that filled our whole family with immense pride.
+In 2022, my daughter Laksmi became Miss Universe Indonesia, Bali’s first representative to ever win, a moment that filled our whole family with immense pride.

 I live in Ubud at the Honeymoon Guesthouse with my husband Ketut, surrounded by the island I have loved for over four decades.